 The opening and closing dates of the park highway vary from year to year depending on the total accumulation of snow.
 The road can close as early October or as late as December.
 The road can open as early as May or as late as July.
 Visit the current conditions or spring road opening webpage for up-to-date information.

 When did the Kohm Yah-mah-nee Visitor Center open?

-The visitor center opened September 21, 2008--ten years in the making!
+The visitor center opened September 21, 2008.
 The center offers interactive exhibits, a 20-minute park movie, concession cafe and gift shop, rangers to help with your visit, and a non-profit association book store with educational merchandise.
 The center is a platinum rated LEED certified building.
-For visitor center operating hours click here.
+Find visitor center operating hours.